abstracta/jmeter-java-dsl/README.md

 JMeter is great for people with no programming knowledge since it provides a graphical interface to create test plans and run them.
 Additionally, it is the most popular tool (with a lot of supporting tools built on it) and has a big amount of supported protocols and plugins that makes it very versatile.

 But, JMeter has some problems as well: sometimes might be slow to create test plans in JMeter GUI, and you can't get the full picture of the test plan unless you dig in every tree node to check its properties.
-Furthermore, it doesn't provide a simple programmer friendly API (you can check [here](https://www.blazemeter.com/blog/5-ways-launch-jmeter-test-without-using-jmeter-gui/) for an example on how to run jmeter programmatically without jmeter-java-dsl), nor a VCS friendly format (too verbose and hard to review).
+Furthermore, it doesn't provide a simple programmer friendly API (you can check [here](https://www.blazemeter.com/blog/5-ways-launch-jmeter-test-without-using-jmeter-gui/) for an example on how to run JMeter programmatically without jmeter-java-dsl), nor a VCS friendly format (too verbose and hard to review).
 For example, for the same test plan previously showed with jmeter-java-dsl, in JMeter you would need a JMX file like [this](docs/sample.jmx), and even then, it wouldn't be as simple to do assertions on collected statistics as in provided example.

 Gatling does provide a simple API and a VCS friendly format, but requires scala knowledge and environment.
 Additionally, it doesn't provide as rich environment as JMeter (protocol support, plugins, tools) and requires learning a new framework for testing (if you already use JMeter, which is the most popular tool).